pkoning2/pydecnet/README.txt

 testing.

 - NSP and Session Control layer, with support for internal applications (implemented as Python modules).
-There is a functional "mirror" application module which is enabled by default.
+There are several application modules available, all of which are enabled by default:
+"mirror" (for NCP LOOP NODE support), "nml" (NICE protocol implementation for read operations only) and "evl" (logging sink, accepts DECnet event messages from other nodes and send them to the logging machinery).

-- Fairly complete monitoring via HTTP or HTTPS, with partial CSS support.
+- Fairly complete monitoring via HTTP or HTTPS, with CSS support.
+Also monitoring via the NICE protocol.

 - An API framework accessed via JSON.
 At the moment this supports status queries (accessing about the same data as the HTTP monitoring